Deeps72-ux/RAG-model/README.md

    - Images use Tesseract OCR to extract text.

 4. **Embedding**
-   The text extracted is
-   Each paragraph in the document uploaded by the user is converted into a vector notation (process called as embedding) and stored in a vector database.
+   The text extracted is broken down into a list of sentences, converted into a vector notation (process called as embedding) and stored in a vector database.
    The documents are embedded using `all-MiniLM-L6-v2` via `sentence-transformers` and stored in the faiss (Facebook AI Similarity Search) vector database.

 6. **FAISS Indexing**